Bryan-GTZ/Bryan_Projects/README.md

 - **Pyomo-Based Optimization Models:** Developing mathematical models for optimization problems using the Pyomo library.
 - **Strava GPX Data Processing:** Parsing and analyzing GPX files from Strava to extract insights on physical activities.
 - **Bash Scripting for Automation:** Creating scripts to automate routine tasks and enhance workflow efficiency.
+- **Tableau:** Creating vizualizations and dashboards that are easy for the viewer to interpret

 ## Repository Structure